Feature

 Justin Jefferson, the Minnesota Vikings wide receiver whose "griddy" celebration took the NFL and other sports by storm, combined his viral move with that of Palmer on the same day.

-With athletes such as England cricketer Shoaib Bashir and the Olympic 200m champion Letsile Tebogo also performing the move, will Palmer be forced to come up with another celebration to cement his position as an icon when the ball is at his feet and when it is in the back of the net?
+With other athletes, including Olympic 200m champion Letsile Tebogo, also performing his signature move, Palmer is undeniably solidifying his status as an icon both when the ball is at his feet and when it hits the back of the net.

 Latest Videos